vishalnigam/ml-car-costing-driver/README.md

   - Between 2010-2020   - title ('clean' , 'rebuilt') condition ('Excellent', ' Fair') Odometer (1,000 - 10,00,000) Price (2 clusters - 100s-1000s & >1000s)
   - Before 2020         - title ('clean' 'lien') condition ('Excellent', ' Fair') Odometer (>10,000)
 - Prices has no relationship with car odometer
-- Most of the inventory in later years i.e. after 2010, are prominently are 'White' or 'black' in color
+- Most of the inventory in later years i.e. after 2010, are prominently 'White' or 'black' in color
-- Most of the cars inventory in order of Ford, Cheverolet, toyota & honda
+- Most of the cars inventory in order of Ford, Cheverolet, Toyota & Honda
 - Correlation model don't show any clear indication of price variation with any feature - 'condition', 'fuel', 'odometer', 'transmission', 'title_status'

 **Modeling**
 - Execute linear regression with 'year' , 'condition', 'fuel', 'odometer', 'title_status', 'transmission' against 'price'
    - Best hyperparameters - 'poly__degree': 3, 'poly__include_bias': False, 'regressor__fit_intercept': False
-  - best 2 features which highly impact the car prices based on linear regression
+   - Best 2 features which highly impact the car prices based on linear regression
       - condition odometer^2 -69627.487811
         - [outcome:]condition with odometers are highly impacting negatively the price means new car with higher odomter is less costly then 'like new' or        'new' with less odometer reading
       - transmission^2  62729.647111
         - [outcome] positively impact the price which means 'automatic' cars are more pricey then 'manual' transmission

 - Execute Regularization techniques - RidgeCV
-  - best 2 feature which highly impacting the car prices for 2010-2020
+   - Best 2 feature which highly impacting the car prices for 2010-2020
      - condition odometer^2  -64564.451719
        - [outcome] Highly Negative new with higher odometer are less price than like 'new' or 'excellent' with less odometer
      - condition odometer    -38237.081637
        - [outcome] Less negatively
-  - best 3 feature which highly impacting the car prices for 2000-2010
+   - Best 3 feature which highly impacting the car prices for 2000-2010
      - fuel          -68182.847606
        - [outcome:] Highly Negative but 'Diesel' engines are better price than 'Gas'
      - transmission  -21820.810879
        - [outcome]  Negatively impact prices but 'Manual' transmission is better price than 'Automatic'
      - title_status  10552.630861
        - [outcome]  title status positively impact the price i.e. clean title are highly priced than rebuilt or salvage

 - Execute stricter Regularization techniques - LassoCV
-  - best 2 feature which highly impacting the car prices for 2010-2020
+   - Best 2 feature which highly impacting the car prices for 2010-2020
      - fuel  -13592.451017
        - [outcome] Negatively impact higher car price based on fuel types in order - Diesel > Gas > Electric > Hybrid
      - condition odometer   13378.182650
        - [outcome] Positively impact same odometer but better condition car is pricy, same condition with less odomoeter is pricey
-  - best 2 feature which highly impacting the car prices for 2000-2010
+   - Best 2 feature which highly impacting the car prices for 2000-2010
      - fuel transmission  1.081598e+06
        - [outcome] *positively impact* automatic hybrid cars are higher prices then automatic electric cars
      - transmission       -2.925253e+05
        - [outcome] negatively impact manual car prices are higher than automatic

 **Recommandations** :